webbird83/zenbot/docs/Zentalk.md

 ### talker

 The **talker** program is a leightweight *websocket server* loosely connected to **Zenbot**.
-Some small modifications are necessary to the **lib/engine.js** program to get useful data from the system.
+Some small modifications have been necessary to the **lib/engine.js** program to get useful data from the system.
-The modifications are kept small to get a slim footprint into the program.
+These modifications are kept small for **Zentalk** to have a slim footprint in **Zenbot**.

-A a single TCP port is for all the **Zentalk** programs.
+A a single TCP port is used for all the **Zentalk** programs.
 This port is automatically selected from free ports in a short range of ports, currently 3000 to 3020.
+That should be sufficient for most use cases.
-By editing *conf.js* it is possible to modify the range to something more suitable.
+By editing *conf.js* it is possible to modify the range if the current range does not suit your needs.

 **Zentalk** is announcing the port like this when you start the bot:
 ```
 Zen master is talking to you on port 3000
 ```
-To invoke the programs with a command like this (the example is for zenmailer):
+The programs are invoked from the console like this (the example is for zenmailer):
 ```
 ./zenmailer.js -c localhost:3000
 ```
 If you open the required ports on the firewall you can also run the utilities from a remote location, either from outside or from your local network.
 Then you need to use the ip address of your **Zenbot** installation.
-Obviously you also need to copy the **Zentalker** programs and configuration/template files to your local computer.
+Obviously you also need to copy the **Zentalk** client programs and configuration/template files to your local computer.
 Then the invokation will be like this:
 ```
 ./zenmailer.js -c <ip_address_of_your_remote_server:remote_port>